 LC Chips & Salsa Note

 No stale tortillas?
 A handful of tortilla chips–yes, even the crumbs from the bottom of the bag–suffice quite nicely.
-And a word to the wise, if you’re the sort who likes your cereal crisp, not sodden, add the salsa to the chips and eggs after you take the chilaquiles off the heat.
-Adding the salsa sooner isn’t a bad thing, it just tends to make the crisped tortillas (or crushed chips) sodden.
-And yes, chilaquiles can be sustenance either during the a.m. or p.m., taking equally well to a cup of hot joe or a bottle of cold cervesa—and even a zippy cup, for that matter, just be judicious with the pepper, the scallion, cilantro, and cheese, depending on your little one’s tastes.
+And a word to the wise, if you’re the sort who likes your cereal crisp, not soggy, add the salsa to the chips and eggs after you take the chilaquiles off the heat.
+Trust us on this.
+(Adding the salsa sooner isn’t a bad thing, it just tends to make the crisped tortillas—or crushed chips—sodden.)
+And yes, chilaquiles can be sustenance either during the a.m. or p.m., taking equally well to a cup of hot joe or a bottle of cold cervesa—and even a sippy cup, for that matter, just be judicious with the pepper, the scallion, cilantro, and cheese, depending on your little one’s tastes.

 - Quick Glance